 If you want all of your favorite shows to show up in the Mountain Lion Notification Center, then, you have two choices: subscribe to the iCal calendar or add the RSS feed to RSS Application (explained above).
 Either way, you’ll never miss your favorite shows again.

 Those are the main ideas I’ve come up with.
 Want more?
 You can use iTunification to get notifications from iTunes and Spotify in the Notification Center or post to Twitter or Facebook using the Notification Center.
+You can also learn a whole lot more at our OS X Mountain Lion guide.

 Or you can read the comments below, because I’m sure readers will chip in their ideas below.
 Over to you, then!